 Trying to save face and avoid embarrassment, the poor thing folds into pressure and agrees to shoulder everyone’s meal even if it was meant for something more justifiable (tuition fee, grocery for the week, etc).

 Hoarding food after a party is a common sight, but even others don’t wait for the gathering to conclude and other people to finish their meals.
 They start picking on their selected dishes and place them on plastic containers they brought for this specific purpose.

 The bright side of this is that there’s less food wasted.
-The dark side of this is the apparent lack of respect to hosts and other guests and food hoarding behavior displays an uncivilized personality that will raise eyebrows.
-Whether this guests gets invited — or shows up uninvited — in the next social gathering remains to be seen.
+The dark side of this is the apparent lack of respect for hosts and other guests and food hoarding behavior displays an uncivilized personality that will raise eyebrows.
+Whether this guest gets invited — or shows up uninvited — in the next social gathering remains to be seen.

 In a country whose people acknowledge its own bad reputation such as crab mentality and mañana habit, it might take just a simple reminder to get rid of a cringe-worthy table manner.